ncparab/jenkins/docs/index.rst

 Introduction to Kafka
 ################################

-Apache Kafka® is a distributed streaming platform.
+Apache Kafka is a distributed streaming platform.
 What exactly does that mean?
 -------------------------------------------------------------------------------

 A streaming platform has three key capabilities: